bojdell/es-workshop/README.md

 # es-workshop
 Companion code for the [Elasticsearch Intern Workshop](https://workday-search-intern-workshop.eventbrite.com).
 Clone this in your terminal by running `git clone https://github.com/bojdell/es-workshop.git`.
 This will copy all the code to your computer under the directory `es-workshop`.
+If you don't have [Git](https://git-scm.com/downloads), you will need to install it.

 ## Overview
 The workshop is split into the following components: